 A must-see for The Lord of the Rings fans, the home of the Hobbits in New Zealand is a definite must-add to your bucket list.
 Nestled in the gentle and lush prairies of New Zealand’s North Island, the Hobbiton movie set was a significant location used for The Lord of the Rings film trilogy and The Hobbit film series.
 It is mainly served by guided tours, which will cover every aspect of this magical place.
 The most famous attraction is of course the hobbit holes, which might just inspire you to design your own home to match its warm and comfortable interior.

-Food plays a big part of a hobbit’s life.
-Cafes like the Green Dragon inn, a replica of the alehouse seen in the movies, offers delectable sandwiches and special brews.
+Food plays a big part in a hobbit’s life.
+Cafes like the Green Dragon inn, a replica of the alehouse seen in the movies, offer delectable sandwiches and special brews.
 You can also learn about the history of how the set of Shire was built while being driven through the picturesque landscape.

 21. Waitomo Glow Worm Caves, New Zealand

 Nothing says otherworldly more than luminescent worms hanging from a limestone cave while you look up from a boat in a river.
 Waitomo, derived from the Maori words for “water” and “hole in the ground”, can be explored either via walking or a guided boat tour.
 Either way, in the immersive darkness of the cave, the wonders of the glowing worms will touch you like a shooting star.
 If you’re feeling up to it, there are tours that include abseiling, climbing and water rafting.

 No ultimate travel bucket list is complete without Niagara Falls.
 Eighteen thousand years ago, thick ice sheets covered large parts of southern Ontario.
 Today’s Niagara River is a legacy of the last Ice Age.
 The largest vertical drop of Niagara Falls is over 50m, and about 28 million litres of water travel down the falls every second.